 Deer Valley Resort- Tidal Wave

-With three lifts that access almost 70 miles of trails, Deer Valley is a downhill dream.
+With three lifts that access almost 70 miles of trails, Deer Valley mountain biking is a downhill dream.
 There are trails for all levels and some even connect to the broader network of single track running throughout Park City.
 Tidal Wave is a great trail that is fast and flowy with easy jumps and great berms.
 Riding it with a pack of friends can make everybody feel like they are in a scene from Star Wars, zipping through the forest together.

 The resort also offers services like bike rental and lessons for people just dipping their toes into the metaphorical mountain biking pool.
 It is a convenient and fun way to try different trails with different features and a variety of different riding experiences.